 From this follows for the time sequence of spending and taxation: “Since the destruction of something cannot logically occur prior to its creation, clearly government spending (which creates government money) logically precedes tax payments (which destroy government money).”

-What is needed for a start is two things (i) a central bank which creates money on its balance sheet in the form of deposits, and (ii), a legal system which declares the central bank’s deposits as legal tender.
+What is needed for a start is two things (i) a central bank which creates money on its balance sheet in the form of deposits, and (ii), a legitimate sovereign which declares the central bank’s deposits as legal tender.

 Deposit money is needed by the business sector to pay the workers who receive the wage income Yw per period.
 The need is only temporary because the business sector gets the money back if the workers fully spend their income, i.e. if C=Yw.

 Overdrafts are needed by the household sector for consumption expenditures if the households want to spend before they get their income.
 This time sequence is no problem for the central bank because the temporary overdrafts vanish with wage payments.

 The two transaction sequences for the case of a balanced budget C=Yw are combined in Figure 1 which shows the deposits/overdrafts of the household sector at the central bank over the course of one period.

 As a matter of principle, the time sequence ― spending before income or income before spending ― is NOT an issue at all.
 The central bank can handle EVERY transaction pattern.
 What matters is whether the budget is balanced at the end of the period or not, i.e. whether C=Yw.

 So we have two cases.
 First case, the household sector’s spending C is greater than wage income Yw.
 The transaction pattern in the case of continuous dissaving is shown in Figure 2.

 The transaction pattern in the case of saving, i.e. C is less than wage income Yw, is shown in Figure 3.